 These benefits are designed for individuals that will never be able to work again, which is why they are only available to workers with specific types of disabilities.
 Injuries that could qualify a worker for PPD could include paralysis, brain injuries, loss of limbs, or severe burns.

-How Are Athens Workers’ Compensation Benefits Calculated?
+How Are Workers’ Compensation Benefits in Athens Calculated?

 In order to calculate the benefits a worker is eligible to collect, it’s necessary to determine what the worker’s compensation rate is.
 The correct rate is the highest average weekly wage for the worker.
 Average wages will be based on the wages the worker was paid in the last year.
 Extra pay for overtime work and bonuses are included.